jenkinsci/global-yaml-properties-plugin/README.md

 ## Introduction

-The Global YAML Properties Plugin is a universal extension for Jenkins that enhances the global configuration page by adding a custom configurations field.
+The Global YAML Properties Plugin is a universal extension for Jenkins that enhances the Manage Jenkins page by adding a Global YAML Configuration page.
-This field allows users to define global properties in YAML format, which is then parsed into a HashMap and can be accessed throughout specific build step.
+This page allows users to define global properties in YAML format, which is then parsed into a HashMap and can be accessed throughout specific build step.

 The plugin simplifies the management of global properties and configurations by centralizing them within Jenkins.
 You can define key-value pairs, nested structures, and arrays using YAML, making it easier to express complex relationships.